DSCBUK/Vibranium/readme.md

 # Project Vibranium 🔥

-This is DSC BUK clone of the awesome Progressive Web App created for [DSC SSA Communities](https://github.com/DSCLEADSAfrica).
+This is DSC-BUK fork of the awesome Progressive Web App created for [DSC SSA Communities](https://github.com/DSCLEADSAfrica).
 We are using this a platform for profile creation as well as platform to showcase our members success stories, upcoming and past events in pictures & event slides to the world.

 [Live Demo](https://dsc-buk.firebaseapp.com)